Our History and Dave’s Story

 In 2007, the Foundation establishes Wendy’s Wonderful Kids’ footprint in all 50 states and D.C. and launches in Canada, with the first grant issued in Ontario.
 Additionally, Child Trends begins conducting a national evaluation, studying the outcomes for youth in foster care served by Wendy’s Wonderful Kids.

-• Crumpled paper background featuring the Dave Thomas Foundation for Adoption logo and text: BEST Adoption-Friendly Workplace™ EST. 2007 with a red bar across the bottom—highlighting leading adoption charities and ways to donate to foster care.
+• Crumpled paper background with Dave Thomas Foundation for Adoption logo and text: BEST Adoption-Friendly Workplace™ above a red stripe with EST. 2007.

 2007